cyew3/oneVPL-intel-gpu/api/documentation/mediasdk-man.md

 ### <a id='Working_with_multiple_intel_media_devices'>Working with multiple Intel media devices</a>

 If your system has multiple Intel Gen Graphics adapters you may need hints on which adapter suits better to process some particular workload.
-The SDK provides API to help with adapter selection.
-See Example 9 that showcases workload processing initialization on discrete adapter.
+The SDK provides helper API to select best suitable adapter for your workload based on passed workload description.
+See Example 9 that showcases workload initialization on discrete adapter.

 ###### Example 9: Choose discrete Intel Gen Graphics adapter